Batavus: In competition: bicycle races and sponsored teams

 During the 1986 and 1992 Olympic Games, Batavus was official supplier of the Dutch Cycling Union (KNWU).
 Monique Knol won a bronze medal during the 1992 Olympics on a Batavus.
 Leontien van Moorsel won the Tour Feminin twice, riding Batavus bicycles.
-In the U.S.A., the Agrati-Garelli Corp., the importer of Batavus bicycles, sponsored an amateur men's and women's team from 1983-1985 which was managed by Constantin Negulescu, a former amateur cyclist from Romania living in the Boston, MA. region.
+In the US, the Agrati-Garelli Corp., the importer of Batavus bicycles, sponsored an amateur men's and women's team from 1983 to 1985 which was managed by Constantin Negulescu, a former amateur cyclist from Romania living in the Boston, MA. region.
 Negulescu was successful in placing a number of Batavus riders on the U.S. National team during these years and later went on to coach at the national and international levels.

 In 2008, Batavus was a co-sponsor of P3Transfer-Batavus.
 Bobbie Traksel rode a Batavus to victory in the 2008 Driedaagse van West-Vlaanderen.

 Innovations

 In 1988, Batavus began to invest in research and development from 1996.
 The company won the Good Industrial Design award for its Safety Handlebar, Quick Service chain guard, Safety Stander and Ergo System stem innovations.